kanpov/ImprovedFood/COMPILE.md

 If you want to compile manually (_not recommended_), use the deprecated guide [here](https://github.com/RedGrapefruit09/ImprovedFood/blob/master/COMPILE_DEPRECATED.md).

+# Important Notice

+If you see that the current build is failing, **do not build it** and choose the latest successful build.
+Failing builds may lead to critical issues, game crashes and world corruptions.

 # Why

 After looking at the [Releases page](https://github.com/RedGrapefruit09/ImprovedFood/releases) you may wonder why would